 Vegetables are another essential part of any balanced high fiber meal plan.
 They provide fiber, vitamins, and important minerals your body needs.

 Vegetables like these should ideally take up a large portion of your plate in every meal.
+If you are following a Mediterranean-style eating pattern, you are already getting many of these naturally built into your meals.

 High Fiber Legumes